Specimens, Facsimiles, Examples

 The purpose of specimens or facsimiles (examples) is to illustrate the manner in which the mark is actually affixed to or displayed in connection with the goods or services.
 Three specimens or facsimiles for each class of mark must be included with the application.
 Specimens or facsimiles must depict the mark as it is actually used.
 Do not submit typed or handwritten specimens or facsimiles unless the mark is actually depicted in that manner on the goods or products or in the case of a service mark, in advertising or promotional materials.

 To apply for a trademark, submit specimens or facsimiles that are affixed to the good(s) or product(s).
-Some acceptable trademark specimens or facsimiles are labels, decals, tags, wrappers, boxes and containers.
+Some acceptable trademark specimens or facsimiles are labels, decals, tags, wrappers, boxes, and containers.
 If your mark is a service mark, submit specimens or facsimiles that reflect the type of service(s) being provided.
-Some acceptable service mark specimens or facsimiles are business cards, brochures, fliers and newspaper advertisements.
+Some acceptable service mark specimens or facsimiles are business cards, brochures, flyers, and newspaper advertisements.
 If your mark is both a trade and service mark, you must submit three appropriate trademark specimens or facsimiles and three appropriate service mark specimens or facsimiles.
 Three of the same item or three different items are acceptable.
 Be sure to send three specimens or facsimiles for each class for which application is made.

 Do not submit camera-ready copies, letterhead stationery, envelopes, invoices or matchbooks.
 Photographs of bulky specimens are acceptable if the mark to be registered and the good(s) or product(s) are clearly legible.
 Specimens or facsimiles that are difficult to view or have been altered or defaced in any way are not acceptable.